A topic from the subject of Nomenclature in Chemistry.

 Procedure:

-3. Identify the substituents attached to the parent chain.
+3. Identify any substituents (atoms or groups of atoms other than hydrogen) attached to the parent chain.
+Note their location on the chain.

-4. Number the carbon atoms of the parent chain so that the substituents have the lowest possible numbers.
+4. Number the carbon atoms in the parent chain, starting from the end that gives the substituents the lowest possible numbers.
+If there are multiple substituents, prioritize assigning the lowest number to the substituent that comes first alphabetically.

 Key Procedures: